 Camping is an awesome way to get out and enjoy nature.
-To make your adventure even better, we've compiled some brilliant camping hacks that will make your next getaway even more enjoyable.
+To make your adventure even better, we've compiled some brilliant camping tips and tricks that will make your next camping trip even more enjoyable.

 A weekend adventure is supposed to be exactly that – an adventure!
 It's a chance to escape the hustle and bustle of everyday life to enjoy some quality time with Mother Nature.
 Why not learn how to master it?

 10 Brilliant Camping Hacks for Your Next Trip

 Here are ten camping hacks for your next trip.
 Start implementing these camping tips on your next weekend getaway and see what happens!

 Camping is all about heading out into the middle of nowhere with your family in tow.
 You load the car up to the brim so everyone is squished together and can hardly move.
 You can hear it now, can't you?
 “She's touching me!”
 “No I'm not!”
 Oh, the joy.
 Not to mention all of those driving hazards you've created by blocking almost every window.

 Instead of packing the car all the way to the top, use a cargo bag to keep your camping gear up on the roof and out of the way.
 It allows you to pack up all of your camping essentials in one spot (still weather protected!) so the kids can have their own space and hopefully get along for the car ride out of town.